Clarity logo

 Philippe Gonzalez, Tobias May, Torstan Dau (Technical University of Denmark)

-Akam Rahimil, Triantafyllos Afouras, Andrew Zisserman (University of Oxford, UK)
+Akam Rahimi, Triantafyllos Afouras, Andrew Zisserman (University of Oxford, UK)